near/docs/docs/tutorials/contracts/nfts/minting-nfts.md

 sidebar_label: Minting NFTs
 ---

-> In this tutorial you'll learn how to easily create your own NFTs without doing any software development by using a readily-available smart contract and a decentralized storage solution like [IPFS](https://ipfs.io/).
+In this tutorial you'll learn how to easily create your own NFTs without doing any software development by using a readily-available smart contract and a decentralized storage solution like [IPFS](https://ipfs.io/).

 ## Overview

-This article will guide you in setting up an [NFT smart contract](#non-fungible-token-contract), and show you [how to build](#building-the-contract), [test](#testing-the-contract), [deploy](#deploying-the-contract), and run your NFT contract on NEAR.
+This article will guide you in setting up an [NFT smart contract](#non-fungible-token-contract), and show you [how to build](#building-the-contract), [test](#testing-the-contract) and [deploy](#deploying-the-contract) your NFT contract on NEAR.
-Once the contract is deployed, you'll learn [how to mint](#minting-your-nfts) non-fungible tokens from media files [stored on IPFS](#uploading-the-image).
+Once the contract is deployed, you'll learn [how to mint](#minting-your-nfts) non-fungible tokens from media files [stored on IPFS](#uploading-the-image) and view them in your Wallet.

 ## Prerequisites